 The goal is not to crown a single "best" EHR, but to help buyers shortlist platforms based on operational reality — not marketing claims.

 The table below compares widely used EHR platforms based on AI approach, pricing transparency, and suitability.
-Information is derived from publicly available vendor documentation and reputable third-party software directories.

 | EHR System | AI-Native or Add-On | Pricing Transparency | AI Capabilities (public) | Scalability | Best For |